 — Purchase.
 User makes a decision and takes the ability to make a purchase.
 The sale is done.

-In addition, sales funnel stages thought out and applied properly can work as a sort of filters letting quickly inform users about the product or service and move to the next stage those who are potentially more interested while saving time and effort for those who are looking for something other.
+In addition, sales funnel stages thought out and applied properly can work as a sort of filter letting quickly inform users about the product or service and move to the next stage for those who are potentially more interested while saving time and effort for those who are looking for something other.

 However, sales funnel designed carelessly can play the opposite role: it can confuse users who are potential buyers and turn them out of the website or app without taking a chance to know proper information about the offer.

-Sales funnel should be applied and designed on the basis of thorough research of target audience and market segment.
+Sales funnel should be applied and designed on the basis of thorough research of the target audience and market segment.
 Moreover, it should be carefully tested from the very start of its implementation to measure if all the stages work efficiently.
 Practice proves that even minor design changes can bring big changes.

 «It is not your customer’s job to remember you.
 It is your obligation and responsibility to make sure they don’t have the chance to forget you.» Patricia Fripp